Gender Pay Gap

 All Sense Scotland employees are remunerated according to set pay scales, regularly reviewed and agreed by employee representatives through our Partnership Forum and single union recognition agreement with Unite the Union.
 This ensures all employees are paid the same rate for the job regardless of gender (or any other difference).
 Men and women enjoy equal pay.

-Our workforce is predominantly female (78%) and includes a large proportion of part time employees – those contracted to work fewer than 37 hours per week (68%).
+Our workforce is predominantly female (78%) and includes a large proportion of part-time employees – those contracted to work fewer than 37 hours per week (74%).
 These factors impact on comparative pay levels.
-Women represent a majority of our employees at all levels up to our Leadership Team.
+Women represent a majority of our employees at all levels up to our Leadership team.

-Sense Scotland will strive to reduce and ultimately eliminate our mean gender pay gap, and will report progress annually in line with our legal obligations.
+Sense Scotland will strive to maintain our mean gender pay gap, and will report progress annually in line with our legal obligations.

 For more information on gender pay gap, please contact us on: